 In 1991, the Arizona softball team won an NCAA Women's College World Series title under head coach Mike Candrea.

-In 1991, the first closed system experiment at Biosphere 2 commenced.
-The facility was constructed by private developers with funding from Ed Bass.
+In 1991, the first closed system experiment commencing in Biosphere 2, which was constructed by private developers.

 In 1992, the Arizona softball team appeared in the NCAA National Championship.